pyrocko/grond/docs/source/method/index.rst

 Forward modelling with pre-calculated Green's functions
 -------------------------------------------------------

-The forward modelling of raw synthetic data  :math:`{\bf d}_{raw, synth}` for earthquake source models requires the calculation of the Green's functions (GF) between all source points and receiver positions based on a medium model.
+The forward modelling of raw synthetic data :math:`{\bf d}_{raw, synth}` for earthquake source models requires the calculation of the Green's function (GF) between all source points and receiver positions involved, based on a medium model.
 In the general source problem, the positions of the sources change during the optimisation because the misfit is calculated for many different source receiver configurations.
-The calculation of the GFs for each specific source-receiver pair would be a significant part of the computational effort in the optimisation and make is rather slow.
+The calculation of the GFs for each specific source-receiver pair is computationally demanding and would be a significant contribution to the total computational cost of an optimisation.
 Therefore, in Grond pre-calculated GFs, stored in a database called 'GF store`, are used that have been created with the `Pyrocko fomosto module`_.

 Generally, we distinguish different types of GF stores (for detail see the `Pyrocko fomosto module`_ documentation).
 For the options possible in Grond